ncmprhnsbl/openbox-porteus3.2/README.md

 # openbox-porteus3.2
-files for building a wm module porteus
+files for building an openbox wm based module for porteus 3.2